Strata Global

 What are the functions of woven geotextiles?

-2. Separation: Another critical, and well-loved, feature of woven geotextiles is material separation.
+2. Separation: Another feature of woven geotextiles is material separation.
 For instance, a woven geotextile can be used in a landfill to separate the waste from the soil underneath.

 5. Tensile strength: Tensile strength refers to the maximum tensile force that a geotextile can withstand without breaking.
-This property is crucial as it directly impacts the performance of the material in various applications.
 A geotextile with high tensile strength is essential for effectively supporting mechanical loads, ensuring stability and durability in construction projects.
 Understanding the tensile strength of a geotextile helps in selecting the appropriate material for specific engineering needs.

 Applications of woven geotextiles

-Woven geotextiles are a material of choice for its five inherent material properties which are mechanical, chemical and physical in nature.
+Woven geotextiles are a material of choice for its three inherent material properties which are mechanical, chemical and physical in nature.
 These material features make geotextiles a preferred choice to use in a number of industries –where construction needs to be optimized.
-One of the reasons this geosynthetic product has gained favour is that it solves many geotechnical challenges, while providing longevity and resistance to physical elements.

-4. Basal reinforcement for embankment over soft soil: Woven geotextiles improve the distribution of loads applied to the embankment structure reducing the excessive settlement or failure of the soft soils.
-This creates an even distribution of loads over a larger area, thus preventing the local stress concentrations that otherwise lead to deformation.
-By providing tensile strength, the woven geotextiles enhance the shear resistance by acting as a reinforcement layer and prevent sliding or slumping.
+3. Basal reinforcement for embankment over soft soil: Woven geotextiles improve the distribution of loads applied to the embankment structure reducing the excessive settlement or failure of the soft soils.
+This creates an even distribution of loads over a larger area, thus minimizing the local stress concentrations that otherwise lead to deformation.
+By improving tensile strength, the woven geotextiles enhance the shear resistance by acting as a reinforcement layer and prevent sliding or slumping.

-5. Load Transfer Platforms (LTP): Woven geotextiles are commonly used in design and construction of load transfer platforms.
-When installed in LTP, woven geotextiles provide lateral and vertical reinforcement, thereby limiting soil movement.
+4. Load Transfer Platforms (LTP): Woven geotextiles are used in design and construction of load transfer platforms.
+When installed in LTP, woven geotextiles creates lateral and vertical reinforcement, thereby limiting soil movement.
 It also creates a stiffening effect that resists the compression of the granular layers above it.
 Furthermore, the separation function prevents the degradation of the granular fill, preventing soil clogging and internal erosion.

 What is a non-woven geotextile?